-- Given a window of size w, if three frames are received without an ACK being returned, the number of spaces in a window is w-3. - As soon as acknowledgment is sent, window expands to include the number of frames equal to the number of frames acknowledged.

-• For example, let the size of receiver's window is 7 as shown in diagram.
+- Giver a window of size w, if three frames are received without an ACK being returned, the number of spaces in a window is w-3. - As soon as acknowledgment is sent, window expands to include the number of frames equal to the number of frames acknowledged. - For example, let the size of receiver's window is 7 as shown in diagram.
 It means window contains spaces for 7 frames.

-- With the arrival of the first frame, the receiving window shrinks, moving the boundary from space 0 to 1.
-Now, window has shrunk by one, so the receiver may accept six frame before it is required to send an ACK. - If frames 0 through 3 have arrived but have DOC been acknowledged, the window will contain three frame spaces. - As receiver sends an ACK, the window of the receiver expands to include as many
+- If frames 0 through 3 have arrived but have DOC been acknowledged, the window will contain three frame spaces. - As receiver sends an ACK, the window of the receiver expands to include as many